What is a Subcontractor Agreement?

 Do I need a contract?

 Yes, definitely!
 A contract protects both you and your subcontractors.

 You should always have a contract signed before work starts.

 Putting things in writing protects both parties and gives certainty.

 Contracts are about more than wrapping your subcontractors up in red tape and telling them what they can’t do.
-Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track, so you can focus on the fun part – the actual business.
+Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track so that you can focus on the fun part – the actual business.

 Other names for a Subcontractor Agreement